Executioner says he was puzzled by inmate's 26-minute death

-DAYTON, Ohio (AP) — The leader of Ohio’s execution team has testified that he’d never seen anything like the 2014 death of a condemned inmate who gasped and snorted during the 26 minutes it took him to die.
+DAYTON, Ohio (AP) — The lengthy death of a condemned killer who snorted and gasped in Ohio’s death chamber was unlike anything the leader of the state’s execution team had seen before, the executioner said in federal court.

-The man testifying anonymously in federal court as Team Member No. 10 said he “was wondering what was going on” during the execution of Dennis McGuire in January 2014.
+The man testifying anonymously as Team Member No. 10 said he “was wondering what was going on” during the 2014 execution of Dennis McGuire, the Dayton Daily News reported (http://bit.ly/2hV05ag).

-The Dayton Daily News reports (http://bit.ly/2hV05ag ) the man also said in testimony Tuesday the execution affected him like no other.
+The man also said during his Tuesday testimony that he spoke to a doctor to try to understand why McGuire’s body moved the way it did when none of the state’s other executions followed this pattern.

-Federal Magistrate Judge Michael Merz in Dayton is hearing evidence in the weeklong trial over Ohio’s newest lethal injection method.
+A trial that began Tuesday before Magistrate Judge Michael Merz in Dayton focuses on Ohio’s updated execution system and a new three-drug method similar to one used several years ago.

 Most Read Stories